jeffgbutler/jgb-lab/Develocity/README.md

 ## VM Setup

-Create a VM with 8 vCPU, 32GB RAM, 750 GB Disk using Ubuntu Server
+Create a VM with 8 vCPU, 32GB RAM, 750 GB Disk using Ubuntu Server.
+With Proxmox, make sure to set the CPU type to `host`.

 Configure network as follows: